Rules and Regulations

 Pearson Vue must also comply with OFAC policies, regardless of the location of the testing centers.
 Candidates who present an ID from a sanctioned country will be denied entry to the testing site. .

-Once registered, the candidate must either schedule appointments and take the exam, or request that the registration be transferred or deferred to the next testing window.
+Once registered, the candidate must either schedule appointments and take the exam or defer to the next testing window.
+Deferrals are reserved for special circumstances.
+Please see the deferral section for more information.

-Failure to schedule an appointment or appointments during your approved testing window will result in forfeiting your exam fee and you will be required to complete a re-exam form and pay the $350 USD re-exam fee per exam part in order to register again to take the exam.
+Failure to schedule an appointment or appointments during your approved testing window will result in forfeiting your exam fee and you will be required to re-register for the next window and pay the $250 USD re-registration fee per exam part in order to take the exam.

 Carefully check your Authorization to Test (ATT) email.
 Your first and last name (family name), as it appears on your identification, MUST match the name the test center has on file.
 If any information is incorrect, contact AFP prior to making your appointment to test.